 This essay has 750 words.
 It begins with an opening paragraph that starts the conversation, inviting you on a journey of understanding.
 Where will it end?
 We don’t know.
 But if the writing is good, we will keep reading.

-Some essays persuade, others teach.
-All should change a person in some way.
-You might believe some pieces are meant only to entertain or inform.
-But I disagree.
 All writing should move a reader, even if that movement is subtle.
 Even entertainment is a sort of persuasion: you want to get the reader to laugh, to agree with your observations, to get lost in the power of the narrative.
 When someone gets to the end of your piece, they should have learned something, convinced by the points you made.

-An essay is made of paragraphs, one right after the other, each containing a single idea.
-Every paragraph is comprised of sentences; and each sentence is a statement, an action point.
-After a while, the points you make start to accumulate, brimming to the surface like cream rising.
-You start to see the writer’s intent, understanding where they want to take you.
+An essay is made up of paragraphs, one right after the other, each containing a single idea.
+Every paragraph is comprised of sentences; each sentence is a statement, an action point.

 Occasionally, one-sentence paragraphs can be powerful.

-But if you do this too much, it starts to become tedious and we yearn for something more substantial.
+But if you do this too much, it starts to become tedious.

-Why 750 words?
-Because in my view, that's the minimum amount of words you need to say something significant.
+Because it is the minimum amount of words you need to say something.
 You can’t tell the story of your childhood home or argue for the importance of organic gardening in just a sentence or two.
-Not even a handful of paragraphs will suffice for a job like that.
+Not even a handful of paragraphs will suffice.
 You need an essay.
+And as a reader, it is a relatively small amount of writing to contend with.
+It takes only a few minutes to consume 750 words, and that makes it a powerful form of communication.

-Most importantly, though, learning to write a 750-word essay is good practice.
-All writing essentially breaks down into short-form pieces all stacked on top of each other.
-So before you write a book, you must begin with mastering the 750-word essay.
-Because if you can’t say it in several hundred words, you won’t be able to say it in 50,000.
+Learning to write a 750-word essay is good practice.
+Most writing breaks down into short-form pieces stacked on top of each other.
+So before you write a book, before you even write a chapter, you must begin by mastering the 750-word essay.

-In many ways, a book is a series of shorter essays woven together in one overarching argument.
-Anyone can have a good idea, but it takes more than that to write.
-To do so, you need more than passion or inspiration—you need practice.
-You would never jump out of an airplane without taking skydiving lessons, and you would never go snorkeling without first learning to swim.
-So this is that.
-This is practice.
-This is swimming.
+To do so, you need more than passion or inspiration.
+You need practice.
+You would never jump out of an airplane without taking skydiving lessons.
+You would never bake your first cake without a recipe.
+And you would never go snorkeling without learning to swim.

-Seven hundred and fifty words is the minimum amount of words you need to really say something and stick the landing.
+Seven hundred and fifty words is the minimum amount of words you need to say something and stick the landing.
 Beyond that, you start to say something else, something more.
+And that’s when another essay begins.

 P.S.
 There are still spots available for next week’s workshop on the fundamentals of short-form writing.
 Learn more and sign up here.